Labour Women's Network: History

 The organisation was founded in 1988, with the aim of helping more women in the Labour Party to be chosen as candidates, and become elected as members of parliament.
 The Labour Women's Network was started by four women: Barbara Follett, Barbara Roche, Hilary De Lyon and Jean Black following the 1987 United Kingdom general election, which saw a very low number of women being elected to the British parliament.

-In 2011, Jo Cox, MP was elected as the first ever LWN chair, until she was elected member of parliament for Batley and Spen in 2015.
+In 2011, Jo Cox was elected as the first ever LWN chair, until she was elected member of parliament for Batley and Spen in 2015.
 Following her death, the Labour Party and Labour Women's Network started the 'Jo Cox Women in Leadership Scheme', which would help invest in training for women within the party.

 Purpose

 The Labour Women's Network is a big tent organisation which accepts women with different views of women issues within the Labour Party.
 It does not make policy, however its prime purpose is to help and provide training for women who wish to stand for public office in both local and national politics.
+The organisation is a member of PES Women, the women's wing of the Party of European Socialists.

 Structure

+The LWN is a socialist society: one of 20 (as of 2025) organisations recognised by the Labour Party which "give Labour members a stronger sense of belonging within the Party, and help them find their political home and voice".

 The organisation is run by a general committee, with elections taking place every year.
 Any woman can stand for election providing they have been a member for at least 4 months before proceedings begin.
 Committee members serve a 2 year term, unless there is a by-election.